aaronblondeau/parcel-vue-ts/README.md

 # Vue.js + TypeScript + Parcel Project Template

-This project contains an example configuration for a Vue.js application that is written in TypeScript, built with Parcel, and tested with Cypress.
+This project contains an example configuration for a Vue.js application that is written in TypeScript, built with Parcel, and tested with Mocha and Cypress.

 ## Dev Setup